yevgeny-shnaidman/simple-device-plugin/README.md

                         and the container path will be the same.

 ### Makefile commands
-Project is using skipper to run all the Makefile commands:
-- `skipper make build`: build the executable
-- `skipper make image`: create a container image for the device-plugin.
+- `make image`: create a container image for the device-plugin.
 It will also run the build stage if needed
+- `make image-push`: push the container image to a container registry.
+                     **WARNING**: You must set `REPO` or `IMG` to point to a registry you have write access to.
-- `skipper make deploy`: will deploy a device-plugin daemonset on the cluster, based on the kubeconfig provided via KUBECONFIG variable.
+- `make deploy`: will deploy a device-plugin daemonset on the cluster, based on the kubeconfig provided via KUBECONFIG variable.
 All the configuration parameters mentioned above can be passed to this command.
-                         Example: `NAMESPACE=<some namespace> RESOURCE_NAME=<some resource name> skipper make deploy` will deploy device plugin into namespace <some namespace> and it will report <some resource name> devices to kubelet
+                         Example: `NAMESPACE=<some namespace> RESOURCE_NAME=<some resource name> make deploy` will deploy device plugin into namespace <some namespace> and it will report <some resource name> devices to kubelet
-- `skipper make undeploy`: will remove the deployment of the device plugin from the cluster.
+- `make undeploy`: will remove the deployment of the device plugin from the cluster.